Helsinki-NLP/FoTraNMT/README.md

 source ./prep-data.sh
 ```

-Second, let's train a model using French and German as input, and Czech as target language.
+Second, let's train a model using English, French and German as input, and Czech as target language.
+This example introduces an additional shared layer between the English and German encoders (excluding the French one).
+The Attention Bridge is shared between all three.

 ```bash
 bash train_example.sh